Are You Financially Healthy? The 3 Numbers You Should Know

 First, it’s time to track down all of your retirement accounts.
 Maybe you put some money away early on in your career—then switched jobs and left that 401(k) behind.
 (In that case, it’s probably time for a rollover.)
 Maybe you opened a Roth IRA that you promptly forgot you had.
 Today’s the day to figure out exactly how much you’ve saved so far.

-If sorting through the details of your accounts sounds like a drag, head to the free LearnVest Money Center to link up each account and see your total savings in one place.
+If sorting through the details of your accounts sounds like a drag, considering tracking them all in one place; LearnVest.com, for instance, lets you link up each of your accounts and see your total savings in one place.
 Then, just for fun, go ahead and see how your savings compare to others’.

-First, the calculator assumes a “replacement ratio” of 85%—the estimated amount of your current income that you’ll need to have available during retirement.
-For most people, Kirkpatrick recommends replacing 85% of your current household pre-tax income at a minimum, but not everyone will need 85% exactly—check out our guide to estimating how much you’ll need to live the retired lifestyle you want.
+One note: Kirkpatrick recommends a replacement ratio of 85% of your current household pre-tax income at a minimum, but not everyone will need 85% exactly—check out our guide to estimating how much you’ll need to live the retired lifestyle you want.